-104 Part VII of the Political Parties, Elections and Referendums Act 2000 governs national referendums, but not their electoral administration.
+- 14.2 Part VII of the Political Parties, Elections and Referendums Act 2000 governs national referendums, but not their electoral administration.
 The primary legislation calling a referendum (the "instigating Act"), or secondary legislation made under it, must set out the detailed laws governing the conduct of the referendum, and incorporate the existing structure for conducting the poll, from the electoral register to the absent voting records.
 In our view this current approach of "reinventing the wheel" for referendums is unsatisfactory.
-It presents administrators with a large volume of new rules, legislatures with an unnecessary workload, and risks legislative error.
+It presents administrators with a large volume of new rules and legislatures with an unnecessary workload, and risks legislative error.
 It seems to us to be desirable to produce a set of generic referendum conduct rules that could simply be applied with minimal adaptation to a specific referendum.
-This would reduce the current complexity of the law, speed up the legislative process and make the conduct rules accessible in advance.
+This would reduce the current complexity of the law, speed up the legislative process and make the conduct rules accessible in advance. - 14.3 Our interim report was published shortly before the referendum on the UK's membership of the European Union.
+We have reconsidered the recommendations made in our interim report carefully to see whether they should be updated in the light of the experience of that referendum.
+We remain of the view that the law relating to referendums would benefit greatly from the simplification and rationalisation our recommendations would produce.
+We note in particular that the Electoral Commission in its report on the EU referendum agreed with our view that there should be general provision for the conduct of referendums.17 We also note that the Scottish Government has taken steps in this direction; the Referendums (Scotland) Act 2020 is discussed in more detail in the final report.

-Recommendation 14-1: Primary legislation governing electoral registers, entitlement to absent voting, core polling rules and electoral offences should be expressed to extend to national referendums where appropriate.
+14.4 Primary legislation governing electoral registers, entitlement to absent voting, core polling rules and electoral offences should be expressed to extend to national referendums where appropriate.